goodreasonai/nichey/README.md

 # This will make the wiki available on localhost via a Flask server
 wiki.serve()

-# Optional: export to Markdown (with cross links and references removed)
+# Optional: export to Markdown (with wiki links and references removed by default)
 # wiki.export(dir="output")
 ```